Shahrokh-Hamidi/OFDM-End-to-End-Simulation/README.md

 - This repository contains an end-to-end system simulation for SISO OFDM system analysis
+- The project has been coded in Python3
 - For the data retrieval the following equalizers have been implemented:
      - zero-forcing
      - matched-filtering